lucamaiano/credit-card-fraud-recognition-udacity/README.md

 ## Run the Implementation
 You can execute the code following thise steps:
-1. Open the `AutoencodersCreditCardFraudsDetection.ipynb`
+1. Open the `AutoencodersCreditCardFraudsDetection.ipynb`;
 2. Install all the libraries that are imported in the first block of code;
+3. Download the dataset (https://www.kaggle.com/mlg-ulb/creditcardfraud) and copy the csv file in the same folder of the project;
-3. Run each block.
+4. Run each block.